WEC-Sim/WEC-Sim/docs/user/tutorials.rst

 to the **output** variable in the MATLAB workspace.

+.. _user-tutorials-examples:

 WEC-Sim Examples
 ----------------

-Working examples of using WEC-Sim to model the RM3 and OSWEC are provided in the ``$WECSIM/examples/`` directory.
+Working examples of using WEC-Sim to model the RM3, OSWEC, and RM3FromSimulink are provided in the ``$WECSIM/examples/`` directory.
 For each example the ``wecSimInputFile.m`` provided includes examples of how to run different wave cases: